Longtime Fox News Analyst Calls It Quits, Saying He Is ‘Ashamed’ Of The Network

 The New York Times reports that Peters became an analyst for both the Fox News and Fox Business networks after spending more than two decades as a lieutenant colonel in the army who specialized in Russian intelligence.
 They point out that he has been considered particularly hawkish and was a strong critic of Barack Obama’s foreign policy, especially what Peters regarded as Obama’s “weak” handling of Vladimir Putin and his “duplicitous folly” in regards to Russia.

 Apparently, however, it was his capacity as a Russian analyst and fierce opponent of Putin that truly soured him on Fox News’ current tactics and led to his break from them.
-Peters claims in his email that the Fox hosts now “advance Putin’s agenda,” saying that the information contained in the Steele Dossier “rings true” to the way he has observed the Russian’s doing things and that, in Donald Trump, we have an “American president who is terrified of his counterpart in Moscow.”
+Peters claims in his email that the Fox hosts now “advance Putin’s agenda,” saying that the information contained in the Steele Dossier “rings true” to the way he has observed the Russians doing things and that, in Donald Trump, we have an “American president who is terrified of his counterpart in Moscow.”

 “Despite increasingly pathetic denials, it turns out that the ‘nothing-burger’ has been covered with Russian dressing all along.”